FIR (Field Investigations & Response) looks for committed, qualified volunteers to help during various types of deployments.

-FIR looks for committed, qualified volunteers to help during deployments.
-Volunteers travel to a FIR operation to offer support in a variety of roles during field rescue, crime scene processing and emergency medical and sheltering.
+Volunteers travel to a FIR operation to offer support in a number of different roles during field rescue, crime scene processing, emergency medical care and emergency sheltering.

 Volunteers must be 18 years of age or older and submit a completed FIR Volunteer Application in order to be considered for acceptance.
 Applicants are required to show proof of completion for: